franBec/pollitoDev/content/en/blog/2023-12-29-contract-driven-dev-2.md

 After opening the project, do a quick maven clean and compile.
 Any problems that appears here are probably due to some conflict related to Java in your pc, IDE, and/or a mix of both.
 Google is your best friend here.

-If everything is ok, go to your main class (annotated with @SpringBootApplication), run, and we should be good to go
+If everything is ok, go to your main class (annotated with @SpringBootApplication), run, and we should be good to go.

 - If at any point appears a message of Lombok requesting something, just say yes.